What is the Difference Between Lean Six Sigma and Six Sigma?

 Lean methodologies focus on waste identification and removal.
 Lean seeks to establish flow and pull production systems and most importantly end to end value systems that deliver only value to the customer.
 Lean uses techniques that are intended to eliminate waste in all forms (e.g. defects, over production, transportation, waiting, inventory, motion and over processing) Thus, lean creates efficiency, productivity, reduced costs and increased quality.

 Six Sigma intends to identify root causes to problems and combats variability, it will reduce variation, defects and special cause events through the application of experiential tools and statistical analysis.
 These “tools” are deployed through a rigorous 5 stage project management methodology referred to as D.M.A.I.C (Define, Measure, Analyze, Improve and Control).
 Used successfully, Six Sigma achieves process consistency and stability, reduced defects, improved quality and lower operating expenses.

-Together, Lean and Six Sigma truely accomplish the same end results that all businesses are interested in...Lower Costs, Higher Margins, Higher Quality.
+Together, Lean and Six Sigma truly accomplish the same end results that all businesses are interested in…Lower Costs, Higher Margins, Higher Quality.
 Are Lean and Six Sigma the same?
 No, but they do achieve the same business results.
 Can they be effectively used together?
-ABSOLUTELY! hence the birth of the approach Lean Six Sigma.
+ABSOLUTELY!
+Hence the birth of the approach Lean Six Sigma.

 So now you know, what is the difference between Lean Six Sigma and Six Sigma?
-Its the integration of Lean techniques into the DMAIC mehtodology.
+It’s the integration of Lean techniques into the DMAIC methodology.
 Together, Six Sigma and Lean are a powerhouse of capabilities.
-As a result, anyone who has learned how to wield these capabilities are extremely valueable to any organization in any industry.
+As a result, anyone who has learned how to wield these capabilities are extremely valuable to any organization in any industry.